systemkern/contribution-guidelines/CONTRIBUTE.md

 Run the tests!
 Write new ones and adapt them as needed.
 Add or change the documentation where necessary.
 * Add or change the API documentation
-* Add or change the preject's readme
+* Add or change the project's readme

 Version Control